 Treatment for Lung Cancer

-The three options for treating lung cancersurgery, chemotherapy, and radiation therapymay be used alone or in combination.
+Lung cancer treatmentssurgery, chemotherapy, radiation therapymay be used alone or in combination.
 The choice of treatment depends on a number of factors, including the size and location of the tumor, whether the cancer is small cell or non-small cell, the physical condition of the person who is being treated, and whether the cancer has spread to or beyond the lymph nodes.

-Because of the complexity of treatment, discussion of the options should involve a multidisciplinary team of experts that includes a pulmonologist, a thoracic surgeon, medical and radiation oncologists, and other health professionals.
+Because of the complexity of lung cancer treatment, discussion of the options should involve a multidisciplinary team of experts that includes a pulmonologist, a thoracic surgeon, medical and radiation oncologists, and other health professionals.

 One innovative approach being tested for the treatment of lung cancer is vaccination.
 Researchers are studying a vaccine known as human melanoma antigen-A3 (MAGE-A3) Antigen-Specific Cancer Immunotherapeutic (ASCI), which appears to trigger the patient's immune system to identify and attack cancer cells without harming normal cells.